SeanJA/ampscript-st2/README.md

 Submit patches to the .JSON-tmLanguage files, not the xml files which are generated from them.

-Build with AAAPackageDev to test
+Build with AAAPackageDev and test against `test.amp`